 - Supplying graphics and web design

 - Triaging issues

-- Atttempting to replicate bugs
+- Attempting to replicate bugs

 As contributors gain experience and familiarity with the project, they may find that the project maintainers start relying on them more and more.
 When this begins to happen, they gradually adopt the role of committer, as described above.

 Users are community members who have a need for the project.
-They are the most important members of the community: without them, the project would have no purpose.
+They are the most important members of the community; without them, the project would have no purpose.
 Anyone can be a user; there are no specific requirements.

-- Evangelising about the project
+- Evangelizing about the project

 - Informing developers of project strengths and weaknesses from a new user's perspective